1 Carat Diamond Cost and Prices [Real Options]

 Criteria 2: Fancy Shape

-The prices chart are for a 1 carat diamond with no fluorescence, GIA or AGS certification, and ideal cut proportions.
+The following diamond price chart shows very conservative wholesale and retail prices for a one carat diamond with no fluorescence, GIA or AGS certification, and ideal cut proportions.

 Clarity